gauravhans8/Kafka-Batched-Output/README.md

 - For simplicity size threshold is in kBs and time threshold is in seconds(so for minutes you would have to put in multiples of 60)
 - Make sure the output directory is created beforehand.
 - Make sure to enter that output directory in testing script too and also edit the directory where source file is kept.
-- NiFi can easily be used for the whole consume process (much better fault tolerant and configurable behavior and whole flow can be can be replicated easily for new topics)
+- NiFi can easily be used for the whole consume process (much better fault tolerant and configurable behavior and whole flow can be replicated easily for new topics/events)
 - Apache spark was overkill as no processing needed to be done on the consume side and lesser control over output files structure and name and sizes.
 - New services can be easily added in the spring project as its decoupled from kafka consumption process (services like HDFS service)